lune-climate/lune-docs/docs/guides/share-your-impact.md

 <>

-## Create your own sustainability page
+## Create your sustainability page

 Head over to the Lune dashboard.

 1. Navigate to https://dashboard.lune.co/share-your-impact

 2. Create or edit the page's public URL.
-The public URL may be changed if not already taken.
+The public URL may be changed if not already taken

-3. Decide what title, description and sections you'd like to display.
-You may opt to display your own description if you prefer.
+3. Decide what title, description, and sections you'd like to display.
+You may opt to display your own description if you prefer

-4. The Sustainability page is published by pressing `Save`.
+4. The Sustainability page is published by pressing `Save`

 <Tip>

-A Sustainability page is always linked to an Account or Client Account
+A Sustainability page is always linked to an account or client account.

 </Tip>